alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 7. Optimize the UI

-**Dynamic maps** cost much more than **static maps**, as we have seen before with 200 dollars we will have **100,000** Static maps while if we use dynamic maps with 200 dollars we will have only **28,500**.
+**Dynamic maps** cost much more than **static maps**, as we have seen before with 200 dollars we will have **100,000** static maps while using dynamic maps, with 200 dollars we will have only **28,500** maps.

 Switching from dynamic maps to static maps (where possible) we can have a **saving** of about 70%.

 **Airbnb example:**
 ![airbnb](images/airbnb.png)
 *The dynamic map has only 1 marker*

-Taking Airbnb as an example, if we perform a search that returns only **one result**, a dynamic map with a single marker will be shown, in this case, we could replace the dynamic map with a static map since the user has only one element to show.
+Taking Airbnb as an example, If the search returns only **one result**, a dynamic map is **useless** and expensive, in this case, replace the dynamic map with a **static map** since the user has only **one** element to show.

 **Another Example:**
 in other cases we can avoid using an unnecessary static map, removing it or replacing it with a CTA, that has a direct link to google maps.
 ![static map](images/webslim.png)

+**Summarizing**:
-Summarizing: requests to APIs that include user interaction should only be sent when needed, for example waiting for a user action like click, scroll, resize before requesting Google APIs, then using the results to  display a map, phone number, destination, or any other information
+Requests that require user interaction should only be sent when needed, waiting for a user action like click, scroll, resize.

 ---

-## 8. Normalize latitude and longitude
+## 8. Approximate latitude and longitude

-A statistic definition of "**normalization values**" could be: allowing the comparison of corresponding normalized values for different datasets in a way that eliminates the effects of certain gross influences.

-The **latitude** and **longitude** values ​​can also have 8 **decimals**, but going into detail often such **precision** is not necessary:
+The **latitude** of a point on Earth is the angle between the equatorial plane and the straight line that passes through that point and through the center of the Earth.
+The **longitude** of a point on Earth is the angle of a reference meridian to another meridian that passes through that point

+Since **one degree of latitude** equals approximately **111km** (69 miles), we can get this table:

 ```md
 | DECIMAL | DEGREES    | DISTANCE |